springernature/cf-rundeck-buildpack/README.md

 The buiildpack is tested with Cloud Foundry 6.36.1.

 ## How to install
 Use this repo as your buildpack for your Cloud Foundry app.
 It [supplies](/bin/supply) Java 8 and the installed (but not started) Rundeck application including all of specified plugins, but not the custom folders and properties.
-In [finalize](/bin/finalize) the custom folders are get copied to the installed rundeck application get started.
+In [finalize](/bin/finalize) the custom folders are get copied to the installed Rundeck application.
+The finalize step will also execute [`startRundeck.sh`](startRundeck.sh) to start Rundeck.

 ## How to use
 Your Cloud Foundry rundeck application should have a folder structure similar to this one: